warunkash/Development_FullStackTestVarun/README.md

 For the search function to work you probably need to extend the API with the search functionality.

 Note the following things:
-* It's not allowed to use a CSS framework (we want to see how you write CSS)
+* It's allowed to use a CSS framework, however, you are encouraged to write your own (we want to see how you write CSS)
 * CSS pre-processors like SASS and LESS are recommended
 * Make sure your code is well structured and reusable
 * Bonus: making extra additions to the API